When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 Have you looked directly into someone’s eyes today when you spoke with them?
 Did it help you understand them?
 Or connect with them?
 Or did it make you feel uncomfortable?
 And (perhaps more interestingly) have you consciously thought about using this eye contact or have you just done so automatically?

-Babies are interested in their mothers’ faces within hours or days of being born.
-From just 2 days of age normally developing infants prefer looking at people who are looking at them.
+Most babies are interested in their mothers’ faces within hours or days of being born.
+From just 2 days of age typically developing infants prefer looking at people who are looking at them.
 Babies also consciously turn their heads to make eye contact with others by 6-12 weeks of age and the amount of deliberate eye contact increases throughout childhood and adolescence.

-The benefits of eye contact in adults have been studied even more extensively.
-For instance, experimental studies have found when we make eye contact with other people we are more likely to do all of the following: be able to accurately identify how people are feeling, accurately identify our own emotional responses, manage our anger and frustration with people and to remember their faces.
+The potential benefits of eye contact in adults have been studied more extensively.
+For instance, experimental studies have found when we make eye contact with other people, we are more likely to be able to do the following: accurately identify how people are feeling, accurately identify our own emotional responses, manage our anger and frustration with people and to remember their faces.

 Other research has found that when people make eye contact with us, we are more likely to consider them to be sincere and less likely to feel rejected or hurt by them.